-- A secondary suite is only permitted within a single family detached house. - Secondary suites shall not be in one-unit dwellings located within a dwelling group. - The gross floor area of the house, including the basement, must be greater than 100 sq m (1075 sq ft). - From the suite entrance to a public land or street, there is a pathway that is at least 860 mm (34 in) wide. - An interior landing is required at the entrance to the suite.
+- A secondary suite is only permitted within a single family detached house. - No more than one garden, garage or secondary suite accessory to a one-unit dwelling shall be allowed per site.
+Not more than one secondary suite is permitted in any house. - Secondary suites shall not be in one-unit dwellings located within a dwelling group. - The gross floor area of the house, including the basement, must be greater than 100 sq m (1075 sq ft). - From the suite entrance to a public land or street, there is a pathway that is at least 860 mm (34 in) wide. - Where a secondary suite has an entrance which is separate from that of the principal dwelling, the entrance may only be located on a side or rear wall of the principal dwelling. - An interior landing is required at the entrance to the suite. - Only one secondary suite, garden suite, or garage suite is allowed per site.
+Please contact Development Services and Building Standards for more information on garden and garage suites.